-Andressa Cintra is a Brazilian jiu-jitsu black belt under Sebastian Lalli, having also worked under the guidance of Luiz Guilherme (Guigo), Caio Almeida and João Guedes.
-Cintra broke out into the sport/martial art’s international competitive circuit in 2016 as a purple belt, through her wins at the CBJJ Brazilian Nationals and IBJJF World Championships – Deeds Andressa would replicate the following year as a brown belt, cementing her status as one of the top female athletes of her generation.
+Andressa Cintra is a Brazilian jiu-jitsu black belt under Sebastian Lalli who also worked under the guidance of Luiz Guilherme (Guigo), Caio Almeida, and João Guedes.
+Cintra broke through as one of the top players in this sport/martial art’s international competitive circuit in 2016 as a purple belt, through her wins at the CBJJ Brazilian Nationals and IBJJF World Championships – Deeds Andressa would replicate the following year as a brown belt, cementing her status as one of the top female athletes of her generation.

 Andressa Cintra Jiu Jitsu

 - 2nd Place IBJJF Pan Championship (2021)

 - 1st Place IBJJF World Championship (2017** brown, 2016 purple)

 - 1st Place CBJJ Brazilian Nationals (2017 brown, 2016* purple, 2014/2013 blue)

 - 1st Place IBJJF South American Championship (2017* brown)